thezane/soccer-predictions/README.md

 # soccer-predictions
 ![alt-tag](https://github.com/thezane/soccer-predictions/blob/master/forecasts/October6.png)

 This is a statistical forecasting model for predicting game outcomes in soccer tournaments (World Cup, Euro Cup and Copa America).
 The model is named Sequential Offense-Defense (ODM-S) after the fact that it rates teams by attack and defense strengths match-by-match.
 It is based on the [original Offense-Defense Model](http://meyer.math.ncsu.edu/Meyer/Talks/OD_RankingCharleston.pdf) by mathematicians Anjela Govan, Amy Langville and Carl Meyer.
-We discuss how it works.
-Its accuracy and details are included in a [technical readme](https://github.com/thezane/soccer-predictions/blob/master/technicalReadme.pdf).
+We discuss how it works and how predictions should be interpreted.
+Its accuracy and inner workings are in a [technical readme](https://github.com/thezane/soccer-predictions/blob/master/technicalReadme.pdf).

 ###How It Works###